-- 1. Set Line Ringing for all lines assigned to the PARTNER Attendant to Delayed Ring. - 2.
+- 1. If your system is configured for Hybrid mode, use Line Access Mode (#313) to change extension X from Pooled to Key. - 2.
+Use Line Assignment (#301) to assign all the lines to extension X that you want the PARTNER Attendant to cover. - 3.
+Set Line Ringing for all lines assigned to extension X to Delayed Ring. - 4.
+Make sure extension X is not assigned as a Call Waiting (#316) extension. - 5.
 Set the PARTNER Attendant to pick up within a specific number of rings, so if the receptionist does not pick up a call, the PARTNER Attendant will.